RafaGago/mini-async-log/README.md

 ### Result conclusions ###

-The results are after these comments, otherwise this conclusion section would be buried in tables.

 I have observed some variability (5-10% ?) on the test results between test runs, which shows that 75 averaged runs is not enough.
 I want to be able to run the benchmark overnight, so I won't increase this number.